Elaine Storkey: Working life

 Storkey has lectured across the world, including in Haiti, India, Nepal, Turkey and Ethiopia, and is a prominent feminist evangelical.
 Her writings have brought a biblical perspective to the feminist movement.
 She is concerned to highlight the impact of climate change and global poverty, as well as of sexual violence, on women.
 She has visited many African countries and been involved in advocacy, with strong links to Heal Africa in the Democratic Republic of the Congo.
 Her widely acclaimed book Scars Across Humanity: Understanding and Overcoming Violence Against Women was published in November 2015.
 The second edition, published by IVP Academic in the US in 2018, won the Christianity Today Book of the Year Award 2019, for Politics and Public Life.

 Awards and honours

 Storkey was given a lifetime achievement award for services to women by the American group CBE in 2008, and in 2013 her alma mater, Aberystwyth University, honoured her with a University Fellowship.
 In April 2016 she received the Abraham Kuyper Prize from Princeton Theological Seminary, in recognition of her work as a scholar, writer and journalist.

 Personal life

 Alan and Elaine Storkey have three sons and six grandchildren.
 Amos James m.
 Helen Shelley 1994, Matthew Emmanuel Milton (1974) m.
-Annie Watson 1999, Caleb Alexander Titus (1977) m.
-Kerry Lewis 2008.
+Annie Watson 1999, Caleb Alexander Titus (1977).
 The grandchildren are five grandsons and a granddaughter.